 About the contributors

 Caroline Butterwick is a writer, researcher and freelance journalist based in North Staffordshire.
-She is currently working on a young adult novel.
-Her freelance journalism has featured in a range of publications, including the Guardian, Mslexia, In the Moment, Happiful, Planet Mindful and Adventure Travel.
+She’s currently working on a nonfiction book proposal, and her freelance journalism has featured in a range of publications, including the Guardian, The i Paper, Mslexia, and Psychologies.
 She is studying for a PhD in Creative Writing that explores the power of memoir as a counternarrative to dominant models of disability, funded by the Arts and Humanities Research Council/Midlands4Cities.